About the course fees

 topic more fully than they can with the stories alone.
 To do this style of PNI, you need to collect more stories,

-interpret graphs and statistical test results, prepare the patterns for use in sensemaking, and
+generate and review graphs and statistical test results, prepare patterns for use in sensemaking, and

-facilitate a more intense and demanding form of sensemaking in which people look at both patterns and stories.
+facilitate a more intense and demanding form of sensemaking in which people make sense of both stories and patterns.

 I know some people who do only the ancient style of PNI, some who do only the modern style, and some who do both.